| Title: | Tools for Simulation Studies in Parallel |

 The current implementation is still incomplete.

-string with the LaTeX
+a character string with the LaTeX

 expression corresponding to “R graphics annotation” expression